sara-sabr/ITStrategy/_pages/en/it-picture-long-term.md

 - \[1\] [Mark Schwarts, Enterprise Strategist, ex-CIO of US Citizenship and Immigration Services, author of War and Peace and IT](https://youtu.be/2BM0xYfcexY?t=936)
 - TODO: Add more references

-### Other Notes to include

-- Services
-  - Infrastructure
-    - From cellphones to computers
-    - Data centers/servers
-    - Phone lines and network
-  - Applications
-    - Procured
-    - OSS
-    - Custom
-    - Interoperability services (e.g. integration, exposed APIs)
-    - Tooling
-      - For modern software development tooling is a superset of many different subsets of tools
-        - SaaS
-          - Gmail
-          - GitHub
-        - Development tools
-          - IDEs
-          - CLI
-      - This is a relevant point to note as it should be reflected in different onboarding procedures with differing levels of risk tolerance.
-Further, in order to enable an efficient workforce, they need the tooling that permits them to do so.
-For example, developers need CLI tools to automate their workflows.
-This would permit them to address compliance concerns in an automated way.
-Further, as the technology ecosystem becomes increasingly cluttered and technical expertise becomes more widespread, the ability to onboard new tools, and update existing ones, becomes ever more paramount.